 Advanced Placement (AP)

 A person who does advanced work in a secondary school may earn credit through the Advanced Placement (AP) Program, which is based on college-level study, depending on the grade earned on the exam.
-Specific information on credits awarded for advanced placement is found in the Undergraduate Degree Programs Bulletin.
-Up-to-date information on credit awarded for AP examinations is available on the Undergraduate Admissions website.
+General information on credits awarded for advanced placement is found in the Undergraduate Degree Programs Bulletin.

 Arrange for official score reports to be sent directly from the Educational Testing Service to the Penn State Undergraduate Admissions Office (Code #2660) by writing to AP Exams, P. O. Box 6671, Princeton, NJ 08541, or calling 888-225-5427 (toll free) and speaking with an AP adviser.

 Impact on a Student's Penn State Record

 A student must be in degree status or have completed at least one course of 3 credits or more at Penn State before AP credit will be recorded on his/her transcript.

 When AP credit is recorded on the student's transcript, a grade is not recorded and the student's grade-point average is not affected.
 Credits earned are included in the total credits earned (see Cumulative Credits/Total Credits) even if they do not meet requirements for graduation.